Best deals of Presidents Day weekend 2023

 Sold by Amazon

-This intuitive robot vacuum is currently 53% and a must-buy for those without enough time to clean up their home.
+This intuitive robot vacuum is currently 45% off and a must-buy for those without enough time to clean up their home.
 It has an UltraClean mode that picks up 30% more dirt and debris, and you can use the app to program it to target specific areas.

 Sold by Amazon